Find Affordable College Courses

 $10,666 Average Tuition & Fees

-University of Northern Colorado did quite well in this year’s ranking of the best value schools for anthropology students.
-It came in at #6 on the list.
-Located in the city of Greeley, University of Northern Colorado is a public college with a large student population.
+University of Northern Colorado came in at #6 in this year’s edition of the Best Value Anthropology Schools in Colorado ranking.
+Located in the city of Greeley, University of Northern Colorado is a public college with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at University of Northern Colorado are $10,666 a year.
 After completing their degree, anthropology graduates from University of Northern Colorado carry an average student debtload of $24,000.